AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 The attributes presented in this subsection are only available for decimal fixed-point types.

-Attribute: :ada:`'Digits`
+Attribute: :ada:`Digits`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Digits` is an attribute that returns the number of significant decimal digits of a decimal fixed-point subtype.
+:ada:`Digits` is an attribute that returns the number of significant decimal digits of a decimal fixed-point subtype.
 This corresponds to the value that we use for the :ada:`digits` in the definition of a decimal fixed-point type.